 Mon

 Tue

 Wed

 Thur

 Fri

 Sat

 Sun

-time I spent being active, this ween nutes: ek,
+Total time I spent being active, this week, in minutes:

 Number of days when I was active for 30 minutes or more per day:

-Go to pages 62-65 to see how well you've done.
+Go to pages 64-67 to see how well you've done.
 Look at the progress you have made over the last eight weeks and set yourself new goals for the future.